Can a Church Show a Movie for Free: 6 Myths About Copyright Laws

 This license pertains only to a church showing movies “in its facility(ies).”
 This means if you have a current CVLI (Church Video License), you may show any legally obtained movie in your church property.
 (See points 1 and 4 on this page at CVLI.com.)

-CVLI covers those movies “produced and/or distributed by CVLI affiliated motion picture companies only,” according to point 6.
-This means your CVLI license doesn’t cover all films.
-So you may need to purchase a license to show certain films.
 You may be able to contact the motion picture company for written permission to show the movie.
-If that company is the copyright holder, it can waive its rights and grant a church or ministry permission to show the movie.
+Then, if that company holds the copyright, it can waive its rights and grant a church permission to show the movie.
 Warning: Do this well in advance, because the process is s-l-o-w.